-In the following sections, we determine the ground state phase diagram of the spinon mean-field Hamiltonian Eq.~\eqref{Eq:HMF} with ${2\le N \le 9}$ numerically by utilizing the self-consistent minimization (SCM) algorithm developed in Refs.~\cite{PhysRevLett.103.135301,PhysRevB.84.174441}.
-We extend this algorithm in order to involving the antiferromagnetic next nearest-neighbor interactions by treating the two types of auxiliary fields $\chi_{\bm{r}\bm{r}'}$ on the honeycomb lattice and triangular sublattices synchronously and updating the chemical potentials $\mu_{\bm{r}}$ unitedly.
-The rest of technical details is very similar to those we described in the previous work~\cite{PhysRevResearch.3.023138}.
+In the following sections, we determine the ground-state phase diagram of the spinon mean-field Hamiltonian in Eq.~\eqref{Eq:HMF} with ${2\le N \le 9}$ numerically by utilizing the self-consistent minimization (SCM) algorithm developed in Refs.~\cite{PhysRevLett.103.135301,PhysRevB.84.174441}.
+We extend this algorithm in order to involve the antiferromagnetic next-nearest-neighbor interactions by treating the two types of auxiliary fields $\chi_{\bm{r}\bm{r}'}$ on the honeycomb lattice and triangular sublattices synchronously and updating the chemical potentials $\mu_{\bm{r}}$ unitedly.
+The rest of the technical details are briefly described in the Appendix.
 It should be emphasized that, differing from the usual analytical method where the local constraints are enforced only on average, the numerical SCM algorithm faithfully respects the single occupation constraints on each lattice site~\cite{PhysRevB.84.174441}.
 Therefore, the obtained results are very reliable at the mean-field level, especially when the systematic correction beyond the mean-field results becomes negligible with increasing the flavor number $N$.